Comparing Flued vs Unflued Gas Heaters – Review & Prices

 Installation Cost of Portable Gas Heaters vs Flued Gas Heaters for the Home

-If you already have a gas heater bayonet connection in your home, there is no cost to install a portable gas heaters (portable LPG gas heaters).
 So, while not prohibitively expensive, it does cost more to install flued gas heaters (gas fixed flued heater) for the home than portable gas heaters (unflued gas heaters).

 Even if you need to add a gas heater bayonet connection, the installation costs for portable gas heaters (portable LPG gas heaters) would be modest.